smorrrs/Speedrun-Resources/screen_capture_guide.md

 Download site: [OBS Studio](https://obsproject.com/)

-For PC games, this software is all you'll need apart from your computer and the game software itself.
+For PC games, this software is all you'll need apart from your computer and the game itself.

 For console games, you'll additionally need to purchase a capture card, which reads the HDMI feed from your console to your TV (or other display) and sends it to your computer to get recorded by the recording software.